 Assign the note paragraph style

-The Style property conveniently allows us to just use a literal plain text style name.
-VBA does all the work under the hood to find the correct style information and apply it.
-This property is actually a generic data "Variant" type, so we could alternatively assign a Style variable (perhaps after being modified in another macro) to it, or we could use one of many default built-in styles from a table of constants.
+The Style property conveniently allows us to just use the plain text style name.
+This property actually stores a generic data called a Variant, so we could alternatively assign a Style variable to it, or we could use one of many default built-in styles from a table of constants.
 The property will understand the difference and apply the desired style to the paragraph, but it's usually easier to just use the plain text name.

 See the gotchas below about validating the style because it is extra important in this macro.